pfptcommunity/ldifdiff/README.md

   -h, --help                    show this help message and exit -o outfile, --output outfile  File for output by default data is written to
                                 console
-  -a, --added                   Show items added to right file -d, --deleted                 Show items deleted from left file -e, --equal                   Show items that are the same in both -c, --color                   Colorize the output
+  -l, --left                    Show items only in left file -r, --right                   Show items only in right file -c, --common                  Show items in both left and right file (equal) --left-symbol <               Symbol to the left of the entries only in
+                                FILE1
+  --right-symbol >              Symbol to the left of the entries only in
+                                FILE2
+  --common-symbol =             Symbol to the left of the entries in both
+                                FILE1 and FILE2
+  --color                       Colorize the output
 ```